mario007101/Portfolio/README.md

-Small project for mine own practice.
+Small project for mine own practice to show what I know